Glossary term

 This is why embedded finance is often as much about distribution and interface design as it is about the financial product itself.

-Embedded finance matters because it changes distribution.
+Embedded finance changes distribution.
 Financial products no longer need to be offered only by institutions whose primary identity is financial.
 They can be delivered through commerce platforms, software providers, or apps that users already trust for another reason.
 That can make financial tools easier to access, but it can also make them feel less like formal financial decisions than they really are.

 Embedded Finance Versus Fintech